VTM 3: History

 In 2003, the station expanded the broadcast time in favor of more local productions, daily newscasts, a cooking show, and a fitness show.

 Vitaya profiled itself as a lifestyle station and is oriented at the following subjects: happiness, health, good food, the family, gardening and interior design, fashion, leisure and travel, lifestyle, and human interest.

 Because of the launch of the SBS station Vijf with a similar profile, Vitaya received some competition.
 Vitaya started to show more foreign productions and produced more own programs and thereby drastically expanded the broadcasting time.
 In that way, the station was able to keep on growing and end 2005 in the green.

 On 31 August 2020, Vitaya rebranded as VTM 3, as part of a rebranding of the 4 main DPG channels.
-VTM 3 proposes 1 movie per day.
+VTM 3's main point was the broadcast of at least one feature film every day.
+The emphasis on films and TV series deviated from the initial female format of the channel.